chz31/notes_and_examples/notes/sofa_experiments_log.md

 - Reduce or even eliminate damping
 - Increase poisson ratio for incompressibility
 - See if there are other SOFA components suppert hyperelastic or large deformation model rather than just tuning a linear elastic model for simulating fat tissue beavior (perhaps reading literatures about how fat tissue is simulated).

+## April 19
+Tried all below but problems were not solved:
+- Heterogeneous tissue
+- Smaller fixation ROI
+- Reduced damping
+- Increased Poisson ratio
+- Penalty contact
+- Weaker fixation
+- Added gravity

+Perhaps it is because running retraction and restoration in different scenes so the memory of the process was all lost in the restoration scene other than the initial positions.